 For more info about insurance for Members in your SMSF, please follow this link.

-A: An SMSF will accept contributions from it’s employers.
-This is stated in your SMSF Trust Deed, page 16, Clause 19 (If the Trust Deed is issued by Superannuation Warehouse when establishing your SMSF).
+A: Members of an SMSF can accept contributions from their employers.
+This is stated in your SMSF Trust Deed on page 16 and 17 under Clause 19 (If the Trust Deed is issued by Superannuation Warehouse when establishing your SMSF).